jsweetland-bw/local-dev-patcher/README.md

 - `-q` (shared)
 - `-h` (shared)

+### General Flow

+1. Determine the name of the repository if one is not specified.
+2. Determine the full path for the repository.
+3. Find and list the directories contained in the dev path named with the name of the repo path and appended with an additional string.

 ## List the Files for a Patch - list-patch-files.sh

 Run the `list-patch-files.sh` script to list the files present in a given patch for a repository.
 This script does not require any parameters.